 As for university partnerships, ACC participates in the new Michigan Transfer Agreement, administers numerous other articulation agreements, and performs reverse transfer functions for students who leave us before graduating to begin university study.
-In addition, ACC's Madeline Briggs University Center brings bachelor's degree programs in business from Northwood University, integrative studies and information technology from Ferris State University, and online nursing from University of Michigan - Flint so local residents have access without relocation or long road trips.
+In addition, ACC's Madeline Briggs University Center brings bachelor's degree programs in business from Northwood University and integrative studies and information technology from Ferris State University.
+ACC implemented a partnership with Saginaw Valley State University to offer a Bachelor of Science in Nursing (BSN) degree in FY23.

-c.
-Other Initiatives Affecting Facilities Usage

-- Capital improvements including the \$8.7 million Center for Health Sciences Van Lare Hall renovation project, completed in 2021.
+- c.
+Other Initiatives Affecting Facilities Usage - Capital improvements include the \$8.7 million Center for Health Sciences Van Lare Hall renovation project, completed in 2021.
 This project replaced the original HVAC and electrical wiring system of a legacy building constructed in 1957.
 All windows were replaced, the building was abated for asbestos, sprinkled for fire suppression, and air conditioning and a new roof were installed.
 Technology upgrades included simulation manikins and a virtual cadaver Anatomage table for the Nursing program.
-Videoconferencing technology was installed in multiple classrooms with enhanced WiFi and internet connectivity for students throughout the building. - A \$3 million Center for Manufacturing Excellence renovation of the welding and manufacturing labs is scheduled to begin in fall 2022.
-This project will upgrade the classroom and lab space for two robust occupational programs with outstanding job opportunities for graduates. - Successfully introduced LPN and RN nursing programs to the Oscoda Campus, which entailed developing a nursing instructional laboratory and new clinical partnerships with area hospitals in Tawas and West Branch.

-d.
-Economic Development Impact
+Videoconferencing technology was installed in multiple classrooms with enhanced WiFi and internet connectivity for students throughout the building. - The \$1.6 million Fitzpatrick Hall was completed in October 2022.
+The 54-seat lecture hall supports the BSN partnership with Saginaw Valley State University and offers state-of-the art technology for both face-to-face and distance learning instruction applications. - A \$3.5 million Center for Manufacturing Excellence renovation of the welding and manufacturing labs was completed in fall 2023.
+This project will upgrade the classroom and lab space for two robust occupational programs with outstanding job opportunities for graduates. - Successfully introduced LPN and RN nursing programs to the Oscoda Campus, which entailed developing a nursing instructional laboratory and new clinical partnerships with area hospitals in Tawas and West Branch. - d.
+Economic Development Impact a.
+Enrollment by Program with ≥ 10 Majors